In all three districts of the town, parks, hiking and bicycle routes, as well as expansive green spaces invite you to enjoy your leisure time.

 The animal park is located directly on Schwarzbachweg at the corner of Südring and Glockwiesenweg.

 This small wood makes it easy to forget how close you are to a big city.
-The origins of the Okriftel Wood go back to an early floodplain wood of willows, poplars, alders and ash trees, which was intended to protect the village from ice.
+The origins of the Okriftel Grove go back to an early floodplain forest of willows, poplars, alders and ash trees, which was intended to protect the village from ice.
 If you walk through this popular recreation area, you will come close to the Schwarzbach and end up on the banks of the Main.

 The Okriftel Main ferry

 During the summer months, a small ferry takes people enjoying excursions either on foot or on bicycles across the Main.
 On weekends and on public holidays, the ‘Okriftel’ travels between the Okriftel bank of the Main and the Kelsterbach forest.

 The rose garden in the north of Okriftel evokes the tradition of rose cultivation.
 Until the mid-1970s, Hattersheim was one of the most important suppliers of roses, and it was known as the Rose Town.
 Among the 6,500 roses and 100 different varieties in the Rosarium between the Regionalparkweg and Wasserwerkchaussee, two Hattersheim varieties, ‘Wilhelm Kauth’ and ‘Gretel Greul’ also bloom, named after the renowned nurseries.